bheinzerling/selpref-emb/README.md

 * [unlemmatized, enhancedDependencies](https://drive.google.com/open?id=0B5Gn0zIax9GPZkc0U21oRmpsTEE)
 * [unlemmatized, enhancedPlusPlusDependencies](https://drive.google.com/open?id=0B5Gn0zIax9GPcmt3Zm52UWJMQWM)

+# Usage

-These are in the gensim model format, which can be loaded in Python like this:
+The files are in gensim model format, which can be loaded in Python like this:

 ```python
 from gensim.models import KeyedVectors